Strongbyte-ES/manual/runtime/program_lifecycle.md

 console.log("log from imported script");
 ```

-A couple notes on this example:
+A couple of notes on this example:

 - `addEventListener` and `onload`/`onunload` are prefixed with `globalThis`, but
   you could also use `self` or no prefix at all.